ShreyanshiJaiswal/Guesstimate_Journey/Guesstimate_Que_22/Readme.md

 | Petrol-powered commercial/other vehicles | 10% | 130 |
 | **Total** | **100%** | **1,300** |

-### Why 50% Two-Wheelers?
+### Assumption: Two-Wheelers

 Two-wheelers are assumed to form the largest segment because they are widely used for urban commuting and are convenient in congested Tier-1 city traffic.

-### Why 40% Four-Wheelers?
+### Assumption: Four-Wheelers

-Cars form another major portion of urban traffic and generally purchase more petrol per visit than two-wheelers.
+Four-wheelers form another major segment of urban traffic and generally require more petrol per visit than two-wheelers.

-### Why 10% Commercial/Other Vehicles?
+### Assumption: Commercial/Other Vehicles

 Many buses and heavy trucks typically use diesel rather than petrol.
-Therefore, this category represents **petrol-powered commercial and other vehicles**, rather than assuming that all buses and trucks use petrol.
+Therefore, this category represents **petrol-powered commercial and other vehicles** rather than assuming all buses and trucks use petrol.

 ---

-# Step 3: Estimate Petrol Purchased Per Visit
+## Step 3: Estimate Petrol Purchased Per Visit

 Tank capacity does not mean that the vehicle fills its entire tank during every visit.